nginx-architects/nginx-se-challenge/README.md

 ### Technical Requirements

 See the Minimum requirements and Extra Credit requirements below.

-Cloning your repository and typing “docker-compose up” should be only steps to get your demo environement up and running
+Cloning your repository and typing “docker-compose up” should be only steps to get your demo environment up and running.

 #### The following is the provided base setup:

 * Three Nodes in total: one NGINX load balancer, two HTTP services running [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello)
-* A HTTP Service for `www.example.com`
+* An HTTP Service for `www.example.com`
-* A Upstream group named `nginx_hello` containing two webservers, `nginx1` and `nginx2`
+* An Upstream group named `nginx_hello` containing two webservers, `nginx1` and `nginx2`
-* Client traffic for `www.example.com` and default HTTP port 80 traffic is load balanced using the default load balancing algorithm, round-robin, across the two [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello) HTTP services
+* Client traffic for `www.example.com` and default HTTP port 80 traffic is load balanced using the default load balancing algorithm, round-robin, across the two [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello) HTTP services.
-* A empty upstream group named `dynamic`
+* An empty upstream group named `dynamic`
 * [NGINX Plus Live Activity Monitoring](https://www.nginx.com/products/nginx/live-activity-monitoring/) on port 8080

 #### Minimum requirements

 As you complete the tasks think about:
  * How did you arrive at your solution? (troubleshooting process, challenges, resources used, etc.)
- * Can you articulate what is happening to a techical and non-techical audience?
+ * Can you articulate what is happening to a technical and non-technical audience?
- * What value does the following feature provide? and what use-cases would benefit from these capabilites?
+ * What value does the following feature provide?
+And what use-cases would benefit from these capabilities?

-The following is minimum addtions to be configured:
+The following is minimum additions to be configured:

-* HTTPS service for `www2.example.com` traffic over Port 443 (You can use the self-signed certificates provided).
-Configure NGINX PLus SSL termination on the load balancer and proxy upstream servers over HTTP, i.e. `Client --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
+* A HTTPS service for `www2.example.com` traffic over Port 443 (You can use the self-signed certificates provided).
+Configure NGINX Plus SSL termination on the load balancer and proxy upstream servers over HTTP, i.e. `Client --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
     * What are some TLS Best practices that should be considered here?
 * HTTP to HTTPS redirect service for `www2.example.com`, i.e. `Client --HTTP--> NGINX (redirect) --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
 * Enable [keepalive connections](https://www.nginx.com/blog/http-keepalives-and-web-performance/) to upstream servers.